 After the rain slowed a little, the tour continued onto the Statue of Robin Hood and the surrounding area.

 Our final destination was the oldest pub in England, Ye Olde Trip to Jerusalem, where Hood graciously joined the tour group for some ale.
-I can honestly say that by joining this tour as my first excursion in Nottingham, it introduced me to the city in a way I would not otherwise have seen it.
-It opened my eyes to the beauty of the history, stories, and hidden gems of the city.
+We can honestly say that by joining this tour in Nottingham, it introduced us to the city in a way we would not otherwise have seen it.
+It opened our eyes to the beauty of the history, stories, and hidden gems of the city.

-Because I want our Been Here Done That readers to embark on this tour without any spoilers, I do not wish to reveal too much of the info and secrets that Robin Hood shared during the tour.
+Because we want our Go GlobeHopper readers to embark on this tour without any spoilers, we won’t reveal much of the info and secrets Robin Hood shared during the tour.